thirtysix/TFBS_footprinting/README.md

 - --conservation_min , -c
 [default: 2] - Minimum number (integer) of species apredicted TF is found in, in alignment, to beconsidered conserved.
 - --top_x_tfs , -tx [default: 10] - Number (integer) of unique TFs toinclude in output .svg figure.
-- --output_dir , -o [default: /home/harlan/Dropbox/manuscripts/tfbs_footprinting/8.somewhere/scripts/testing/Results ] - Fullpath of directory where result directories will beoutput.
+- --output_dir , -o [default: CURRENT_DIR/tfbs_esults] - Fullpath of directory where result directories will be output.

 ## 3 Process